ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

   effort will also receive a checkmark grade when the contents of the GitHub repository reveals the mastery of the technical knowledge and skills developed during the completion of the project.
-As a part of this assessment, the instructor will evaluate aspects of the project including, but not limited to, the demonstration of the mastery of the specific [technical](../../proactive-skills/technical-skills/introduction-technical-skills/) and [professional](../../proactive-skills/professional-skills/introduction-professional-skills/)
+As a part of this assessment, the assessment team will evaluate aspects of the project including, but not limited to, the demonstration of the mastery of the specific [technical](../../proactive-skills/technical-skills/introduction-technical-skills/) and [professional](../../proactive-skills/professional-skills/introduction-professional-skills/)